AaronFlanagan20/Countdown-letters-game-solver/README.md

 The average time for the check method to complete and return all the results, including the overhead from the other two methods is about 3.1 - 3.5 seconds.

+*Update:* As described above more words have been added and the processing stage has been changed, with this in mind I ran the scripting 2 times, timing the method 10 times each.
+The first came in at 2.7 seconds everytime it runs.
+I then took out the user input for vowels and ran it again and the average droped to 2.6 seconds.

 ## Step through
 When the check() method runs it calls the preprocessing method that opens the file, and appends all words to a list that are less than nine characters in length.